 Locum tenens positions exist because there is often a shortage of qualified, licensed physicians.
 Hospitals and practices in certain areas may find it more difficult to acquire top talent than in other cities.
 Where you work and how desperately your services are needed will factor into how much you’re paid.

 Just keep in mind that these are temporary positions.
-If your goal is to have a steady stream of income, you’ll need to find another locums position or a full-time job when your current one comes to an end.
+If your goal is to have a steady stream of income, you’ll need to find another locums position or a full-time job when your current one ends.

 How Locum Tenens Work Affects Your Benefits Package